ja0nz/bachelorarbeit/paper.md

 While the msg handlers are basic "dumb" switch statements the **smartness** solely arouse from intelligent controllers processing the message.
 This communication model offers lots of possibilities for **evolutionary design** as child nodes can be loosely dropped.
 Every child node can be expanded into another full microservice or split up into separate nodes without notice of the service root.
 Communication might **fail graceful** providing a default console log  in case switches aren't defined yet.

-## Container components
+## 4.2.
+Container components

-The second layer of the checkout microservice like `<sign-in>` or `<shipping-details>` still contain a lot of logic and no or less styling.
+The second layer of the checkout microservice like `<sign-in>` or `<shipping-details>` still contain mostly logic and no or less styling.
 Their job is to control their underlying presentational leaf components, aggregating events and to define a **set of actions towards the model** .
 Every container mounted directly under the service root may have a dedicated area inside the worker thread where it's fulfil his duties.
 For example, a typical `<sign-in>` contains merely two fields username and password and a submit button.
 The component listens for the submit action, aggregating the credentials and might add some semantics to it like *action: 'SIGNIN SUBMITTED'*.
 Fields and action message will be dispatched towards the model for further processing like initiating a authorization process.

 Every container component is eligible  to aggregate subordinate events from their children, buffer them and interact with the model trough via a **unified message system**.
 A base class, from which `<sign-in>` or `<shipping-details>` can be extended might look like this: